rkoleci/IMDB-movies-fe/README.md

 - /
-   List of movies fetched from IMDB api, rendered in a virtualized list for optimized scroll performance Api data contained in redux
+   List of movies fetched from IMDB api, rendered in a virtualized list for optimized scroll performance Api data contained in redux.
+Persisted to re-store data in reload cases in details route
 - /movies/:{id}
    Get the specific movie {id} from URL query param and find that specific movie in redux stage.
    Display movie details: image, title, length etc.